Run a saved command

 Command Line Interface (CLI)

-Command Book includes a CLI that lets you run, list, create, and edit saved commands directly from your terminal.
+Command Book includes a CLI that lets you run, list, create, edit, and monitor saved commands directly from your terminal.
 Define a command once in Command Book and execute it from either the GUI or CLI.

 # Run a saved command